 (I should add that even updating to a slightly older Java update than the very latest one possibly could solve this problem as well, for those who “don’t want to be on the bleeding edge” of latest Java updates.
 But it’s generally best to be on the latest available update of the Java version supported by your version of CF, and Adobe does recommend that.)

 Whether you’ll be updating to that specific Java update or not, check do out that other post for answers to those and some other common questions about updating the JVM that CF users.

 Indeed, one of the resources my client had found (which led them to ask if they needed to go about importing a new cert) was this blog post of years ago from the venerable hass.de site.
 He was explaining why importing certs may be needed to solve some SSL problems.
-And sometimes it may be.
-Again, for example, my client prompting this post was using CF11 and the original Java 1.8.0_25 which came out 5 years ago.
+Again, sometimes it may be.

+For the client I helped which prompted this post, they were using an older CF with an older JVM from years ago.
 It may well be that such an old JVM had expired certificates and root certs, leading to a need for some (at some time in the past) to do such cert imports, before a newer jvm included the better certs.
-(Indeed, sometimes people have been importing certs by rote for years thinking they needed them, when instead all they needed was to update the JVM to get the better certs and root certs it would have by default.)
+(Indeed, sometimes people have been importing certs by rote for years every time they did update JVMs thinking they needed them, when instead all they needed was to update the JVM to get the better certs and root certs it would have by default.)